-Amadeo De Souza Cardoso Portugal
+Amadeo De Souza Cardoso Biography | Oil Painting Reproductions

 11-14-1887 Mancelos, POR -10-25-1918 Espinho, PORBack to Artist IndexView Artists Paintings

-At the age of 18, Amadeo de Souza Cardoso entered the Superior School of Fine Arts of Lisbon and one year later on his 19th birthday he went to Paris, where he intended to continue his studies but soon quit the architecture course and started studying painting.
-There, he went to ateliers in the Académie des Beaux-Arts and the Viti Academy of the Catalan painter Anglada Camarasa.
-He became close friends with artists and writers such as Gertrude Stein, Juan Gris, Amedeo Modigliani, Max Jacob, and Constantin Brâncuși.
-He was also friends with the Italian Futurists Gino Severini and Umberto Boccioni.
+At the age of 18, Amadeo de Souza Cardoso entered the Superior School of Fine Arts of Lisbon and one year later on his 19th birthday celebration he went to Paris, where he intended to continue his studies but soon quit the architecture course and started studying painting.
+He went to the Académie des Beaux-Arts and the Viti Academy of the Impressionist painter Anglada Camarasa.
+He became close friends with artists such as Juan Gris, Amedeo Modigliani, and the Italian Futurists Gino Severini and Umberto Boccioni.

-In 1913, Amadeo de Souza Cardoso participated in two seminal exhibitions: the Armory Show in the USA, that travelled to New York City, Boston, and Chicago, and at the Galerie Der Sturm in Berlin.
-Both exhibitions presented modern art to a public that was still not used to it.
-Amadeo was among the most commercially successful of the exhibitors at the Armory Show, as he sold seven of the eight works he had on display there.
+In 1913, Amadeo de Souza Cardoso participated in two seminal exhibitions: the Armory Show in New York City, that traveled also to Boston, and Chicago, and at the Galerie Der Sturm in Berlin.
+Both exhibitions presented modern art to a public that was yet not accustomed to it.
+Amadeo was among the most successful of the exhibitors at the Armory Show, as sold seven of the eight works he had on display.

-Art Movement: Futurism, Modernism
+Art Movement: Futurism, Modernism.

-Traveled: USA, Germany, Spain, France, Belgium
+He Traveled To USA, Germany, Spain, France, Belgium.